Healthdirect Free Australian health advice you can count on.

 What is rhabdomyolysis?

-When muscle tissue gets seriously injured, it breaks down and dies, releasing its contents — including a protein called myoglobin — into the bloodstream.
-It can lead to kidney complications, such as kidney failure, and changes in balance of electrolytes in the blood, which can lead to serious problems with the heart and other organs.
+When muscle tissue gets seriously injured, it breaks down, releasing the chemicals from the muscle — including a protein called myoglobin — into the bloodstream.
+This can worsen kidney function and cause kidney failure.
+It can also change the balance of electrolytes (minerals and salts) in the body, which can lead to serious problems with the heart and other organs.
+This can be life threatening in not treated urgently.

 What are the symptoms of rhabdomyolysis?

-• dark red or brown urine, or reduced or no urine output
+• dark red or brown urine, or very little or no urine

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.